surfer190/fixes/python/effective-python.md

     class NegativeDensityError(InvalidDensityError):
         """A provided density value was negative.

-The calling code will still work as it catches the parent `INvalidDensityError`
+The calling code will still work as it catches the parent `InvalidDensityError`

 ### Know How to Break Circular Dependencies